 Ruminants (cows, goats, and sheep) are required to have access to pasture grazing for not less than 120 days a year and must receive at least 30% of their dry food from grazing.

-Yards, feeding pads and feedlots may be used temporarily and under certain circumstances like bad weather, for milking or shearing, to treat illness, and to sort for shipping.
-Ruminants that are grain finished, meaning they are fed grain instead of pasture just prior to slaughter, may not spend more than 120 days or 1/5 of their life in a feedlot.
+Yards, feeding pads, and feedlots may be used temporarily and under certain circumstances like bad weather, for milking or shearing, to treat illness, and to sort for shipping.
+Ruminants that are grain finished, meaning they are fed grain instead of pasture just prior to slaughter, may not spend more than 120 days or 1/5 of their lives in a feedlot.

 Organic Handling Requirements

 A handling operation receives, processes, packages, stores, and distributes organic products.
 Key requirements include: